kapil53/ScalaExercises/src/ReadMe.md

 Solution -
 #Source

 #NumberToEnglishWords

+##convertToEnglishWords (number param)

-##convertToEnglishWords (number param), make a call to conversion partial Function to return equivalent in British English words
+make a call to conversion partial Function to return equivalent in British English words

 #NumberConstants

 Constants required for conversion is defined

 #Test

 #NumberToEnglishWordsTest

 Checks for various input cases based on the boundaries defined for implementation